dncoyote/interview-guides/Notes/CoreJava.md

 - `String` is a class that represents a sequence of characters.
 Strings are widely used in Java programming, and they are used to store and manipulate text-based data such as names, addresses, and other textual information.
 - `String` in Java are reference types, which means that they are actually objects that contain a reference to a memory location where the string's characters are stored.
 This is in contrast to primitive types (like int or char), which are not objects and are stored directly in memory.

+## **Strings are immutable**
-- Immutable- Java strings are immutable, meaning their content cannot be changed after they are created.
+- Java strings are immutable, meaning their content cannot be changed after they are created.
 When you perform operations on a string that appear to modify it, such as concatenation or substring extraction, a new string is created with the modified content.
 This property makes `String` thread safe.

 ## **`==` operator v/s `equals()` method**